Fundamental Theories of Learning

 For example, if someone asks me a question I don't know the answer to, I'll ask myself questions like 'what am I doing?', 'why am I asking this person?' and 'is my behaviour appropriate?' before answering the question.

-Behaviourism learning theory is based on the idea that a learner is like a blank slate and how he behaves depends on his interaction with his environment.
+Behaviourism learning theory is based on the idea that a learner is like a blank slate and how they behave depends on their interaction with their environment.
 Behaviourism learning theory suggests that behaviors are learned and influenced by external forces.

 Educational psychologists have been broadening the concept of behaviorism.
 Behaviorism is the foundation for psychology that can be quantified and observed.
-Positive reinforcement is a prominent component of behaviorism - classical conditioning examined in dog experiments by Pavlov.
-Theories of classical conditioning implies that behaviors are directly affected by the reward system that can be achieved.
+Positive reinforcement is a prominent component of behaviorism, as examined through classical conditioning in dog experiments by Pavlov.
+The theory of classical conditioning implies that behaviors are directly affected by the reward system that can be achieved.

-Teachers may utilize positive reinforcement for assisting pupils learn better.
-When learners receive positive reinforcement, they will possibly retain information and move forward, a direct outcome of the behavioral learning theory.
+Teachers may utilize positive reinforcement for assisting pupils to learn better.
+When learners receive positive reinforcement, they will more likely retain information and move forward, a direct outcome of the behavioral learning theory.

 This theory is based on the concept that students create their learning experiences based on their previous knowledge.
-When students receive new information, they build the new learning onto their past knowledge and experiences, making a reality which is unique to the students.
+When students receive new information, they build the new learning onto their past knowledge and experiences, making a reality which is unique to each student.

-Humanism Learning Theory is very much similar to constructivism.
+Humanism learning theory is very similar to constructivism.
 Humanism directly concentrates on the concept of self-actualization.
 Everyone operates under a hierarchy of needs, and self-actualization is at its top.

 These are the moments in which someone feels that all of their demands have been fulfilled and that they are the most favorable version of themselves.
 All are willing to accomplish this, and learning environments may either help meet needs or move away from fulfilling needs.

-Educators may also help students’ meet their physical and emotional requirements, offering them a comfortable and safe place to learn, with enough food, and the desired support to succeed.
+Educators may also help students meet their physical and emotional requirements, offering them a comfortable and safe place to learn, with enough food, and the desired support to succeed.
 This type of environment is the most facilitative to enabling students to learn.
+Creating a positive learning environment addresses the emotional and social needs that humanistic theory emphasizes.

-Connectivism Learning Theory goes someway to help us understand the implications of digital educational technologies in the classroom.
-The idea goes some way to help us think about how information that exists outside of our immediate learning environment forms an integral part of the learning process.
+Connectivism learning theory goes some way to help us understand the implications of digital educational technologies in the classroom.
+The idea helps us think about how information that exists outside of our immediate learning environment forms an integral part of the learning process.

 George Siemens first wrote the article that led to this theory.
 The idea helps us think about knowledge as a connected network of ideas that lives beyond the immediate classroom.